HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Background

 \subsection{Audio Watermark Removal}

 Approaches to watermark removal can be categorized based on their technical methodology.
-Conventional signal processing~\cite{oreillyDeepAudioWatermarks2025} employs operations like filtering, noise reduction, or codecs in an attempt to eliminate watermark components without prior knowledge of the watermarking system.
-Additive interference techniques~\cite{fakhr2012robust, shih2017digital, hartung1999spread} introduce noise patterns intended to disrupt the watermark detection without significantly degrading audio quality.
-Finally, \obased methods such as HopSkipJump and Square attacks, adapted to audio watermark removal in a recent study~\cite{liuAudioMarkBenchBenchmarkingRobustness} iteratively optimize the noise patterns imposed on the watermarked samples.
-The optimization process is facilitated by the guidance from the watermark detection confidence score, accelerating the search process.
+Conventional signal processing~\cite{oreillyDeepAudioWatermarks2025} employs operations like signal-level distortions, denoising, codecs, or noise addition in an attempt to eliminate watermark signals without prior knowledge of the watermarking system.
+Some methods further rely on additive interference~\cite{fakhr2012robust, shih2017digital, hartung1999spread}, introducing perturbations designed to reduce detector reliability while preserving perceptual quality.
+However, the effectiveness and generalizability of these approaches are often limited by their reliance on fixed, hand-crafted transformations.
+Optimization-based methods such as HopSkipJump and Square attacks, adapted to audio watermark removal in a recent study~\cite{liuAudioMarkBenchBenchmarkingRobustness}, iteratively optimize the noise patterns imposed on the watermarked samples.
+The optimization process is guided by the watermark detection confidence score, accelerating the convergence.
+However, these methods are based on the strong assumption that the detector remains continuously accessible to the attacker.
+In practice, such access can be easily restricted or revoked, making the attack unreliable.
+The iterative querying process also incurs high computational overhead and leads to long attack times.